yeahrighttv/game_name_unknown/README.md

 ### Fighting cheat

 - "j": -50hp to the Boss
-- Mouse over the rock, paper, scisors (buttons also come in that order) options and right click to choose.
+- Mouse over the rock, paper, scissors (buttons also come in that order) options and right-click to choose.
 Play until the Boss has no HP left (or use the cheat code).

 ### Dialogue

-- Walk into to the NPC to initate dialogue
+- Walk into the NPC to initiate dialogue
 - Press ENTER to loop through the dialogue

 ### Camera modes